nbonfire/python-sdk-samples/README.md

 ## Additional Notes ##

-5. For both video and webcam options, a CSV file is written with the metrics.
-By default, the CSV file will be named "default.csv".
+5. For the video option, a CSV file is written with the metrics.
+By default, the CSV file will be named with the same name as the video file.

 6. For both video and webcam options, the script displays real-time metrics on the screen.

 7. To get the output metrics in a file of your choice, give the name of the file with -f on the command line.
+If a CSV file is desired for the webcam option, the -f flag must be supplied.

 8. To get the output video, use the option -o along with the output file name.